Déclaration de transparence relative à l'esclavage moderne

 RESPONSABILISATION ET REMÉDIATION

-VS&Co maintains policies and procedures for associates and suppliers that govern the consequences of noncompliance with VS&Co’s sourcing, labor and workplace standards.
+VS&Co maintains policies and procedures for associates and suppliers that govern the consequences of noncompliance with VS&Co's sourcing, labor and workplace standards.
+If we find a supplier or factory is not in compliance with our Supplier Code of Conduct or supply chain standards, we will partner with them immediately to bring them into compliance.

-If we find a supplier or factory is not in compliance with our Supplier Code of Conduct or supply chain standards, particularly if forced labor or child labor is found, we will partner with them immediately to bring them into compliance.
 VS&Co has a robust remediation system where a corrective action plan (CAP) is created for all non-compliant findings, and suppliers are automatically notified when they need to complete a CAP.
 It is the supplier's responsibility to submit all CAPs within 30 days.
 All corrective actions are expected to be completed within 90 days of receiving notification.
-For major violations, we require immediate remediation within 30 days.
+For major violations, particularly if forced labor or child labor is found, we require immediate remediation within 30 days or sooner (based on severity of the findings).
 All corrective action correspondence and support evidence is thoroughly documented in the system.
+We will not continue partnerships with suppliers or factories that are unwilling or unable to meet our compliance expectations.
+An accelerated escalation protocol is in place for cases involving suspected or confirmed forced labor, allowing for immediate intervention and action.

 ENTRAÎNEMENT